Sync Metadata Between Photo Mechanic And Capture One

 TIFF-based RAW photos (non-DNG)

 On the right, you see three checkboxes.
-Here you determine how Photo Mechanic deals with your NEF, CR2, ARW, RAF, IIQ, and other types of RAW files.
+Here you determine how Photo Mechanic deals with your NEF, CR2, ARW, RAF, IIQ, and other RAW files.
 As I suggested earlier, it is best to use XMP sidecar files instead of embedding metadata.

 Uncheck the first box Allow RAW files to be modified.
 You do not want RAW files to be changed.
 This setting will automatically untick the second box and tick the last box Always create and/or update XMP sidecar file.